kitchell/DeepLearningTutorial_LBspectrum/CNN.md

 That's it!
 You now know the basics of a CNN in Keras.
 A 2D CNN, such as for pictures, can have the same format.
 You would just use the 2D version of the functions and adjust the kernal size to be two dimensions etc.

-Please move on to [Activation Functions](https://github.com/kitchell/DeepLearningTutorial_LBspectrum/blob/master/ActivationFxns.md).
+Please continue on to [Activation Functions](https://github.com/kitchell/DeepLearningTutorial_LBspectrum/blob/master/ActivationFxns.md).